 The best fishing is just as the river is clearing after a flood.
-Often quite a few salmon will be caught here over a day of two before they quickly move upriver.
+Often quite a few salmon will be caught here over a day or two before they quickly move upriver.
 Sometimes salmon fishing at the mouth both in the surf, gut and lower river, can be red hot with dozens of fish being caught within just a few hours.

-There is good 4×4 vehicle access of rutted tracks running off Acton Road on the south side of the lower river.
+There is good 4×4 vehicle access to rutted tracks running off Acton Road on the south side of the lower river.
 The best spots are Dobbins Ford, Griggs Road and Maginisses.
 These tracks are quite long and not suitable for cars.
 Don’t forget to close all the gates behind you.
-Even when you do reach the river from these side tracks there is often quite a distance to travel to fishable water.
+Even when you do reach the river from these sidetracks there is often quite a distance to travel to fishable water.
 Many salmon anglers own 4×4 trucks and drive these through shallow side streams on their way to deeper water fishing spots.